The Ultimate WordPress Plugin for EU Cookie Law (GDPR) Compliance

 The Help Guide Tab

 The Help guide tab consists of two sections Shortcodes and Help links.

 The shortcode section lists all the shortcodes that are used in the plugin.
 These shortcodes can be used anywhere on the website, pages, and posts, not just the cookie bar.
 To add the shortcodes inside a template file, you can use the ‘do_shortcode’ function.

-To know more about the shortcodes used in the plugin,
+To know more about the shortcodes used in the plugin, read this article.

 This section gives you links to resources related to the GDPR Cookie Consent plugin.
 The screen looks as below:

 Adding Cookies and Cookie Scripts to the Plugin